UrsaDK/getopts_long/README.md

 Regarding error-reporting, there are two modes `getopts_long` can run in:

   - verbose mode
   - silent mode

-For productive scripts I recommend using the silent mode, since everything looks more professional, when you don't see annoying standard messages.
-Also it's easier to handle, since the failure cases are indicated by assigning distinct characters to `VARNAME`.
+In production scripts I recommend using the silent mode, because it allows you to handle errors yourself without being distracted by default error messages.
+It's also easier to handle, since the failure cases are indicated by assigning distinct characters to `VARNAME`.

 ### Verbose mode